SaiChen22/little-lemon-restaurant/README.md

 A modern web application for table reservation at the Little Lemon restaurant, built with React and Tailwind CSS.
 This project is the capstone project for the Meta Front-End Developer Professional Certification program.

-## Demo

-You can deploy this project to your own hosting platform.

 ## Features